Training (mostly) slow to race (kind of) fast

-Training slow to run fast(er) might seem counter-intuitive, however quite some research in the past 15 years showed how elite runners (and not only runners) spend much of their time training at low intensities (see Stephen Seiler’s work).
-Following early research, interventions have been carried out to randomize runners in groups including a greater amount of low intensity training, and groups including more moderate intensity training.
-Results showed consistently improvements in running performance for groups training at lower intensities for most of the time, typically 80% of the overall training load.
-Many runners, coaches and authors have been preaching low intensity training for years, under slightly different guidelines, but all following the same core principles (see for example most of Phil Maffetone’s work — the 180 formula, MAF test, etc. — and more recently 80/20 running by Matt Fitzgerald, who also wrote this nice piece on the topic on RunnersWorld).
+Training slow to run fast(er) might seem counter-intuitive, however, quite some research in the past 15 years showed how elite runners (and not only runners) spend much of their time training at low intensities (see Stephen Seiler’s work).
+Following early research, interventions have been carried out to randomize runners in groups including a greater amount of low-intensity training, and groups including more moderate-intensity training.
+Results showed consistent improvements in running performance for groups training at lower intensities for most of the time, typically 80% of the overall training load.
+Many runners, coaches, and authors have been preaching low-intensity training for years, under slightly different guidelines, but all following the same core principles (see for example most of Phil Maffetone’s work — the 180 formula, MAF test, etc. — and more recently 80/20 running by Matt Fitzgerald, who also wrote this nice piece on the topic on RunnersWorld).
 We also ran an analysis of HRV4Training users generated data highlighting how faster runners tend to train at lower intensities, check out this blog post for the full story.

-The problem with the average recreational runner is that we tend to get stuck into too much moderate training, having hard time recovering and increasing training volume as well as being more prone to injuries.
+The problem with the average recreational runner is that we tend to get stuck into too much moderate intensity training, having a hard time recovering, increasing training volume, performing well during the hard sessions and also being more prone to injuries.

 Below I’ll go through my data and provide a few tips on tracking adherence and progress as well as show physiological adaptations in both resting measurements (heart rate and HRV) and heart rate during workouts.